Steamcord/steamcord-docs/src/integrations/rust-plugin.md

 Allowed `Requirements` elements are as follows:

-- `Discord` - The player connected their Discord account
+- `Discord` - The player connected their Discord account.
 - `DiscordGuildMember` - The player is a member of the configured Discord guild.
-If a player meets this requirement, they will also meet the `Discord` requirement
+If a player meets this requirement, they will also meet the `Discord` requirement.
 - `DiscordGuildBooster` - The player is Nitro boosting the configured Discord guild.
 If a player meets this requirement, they will also meet the `DiscordGuildMember` and `DiscordGuildBooster` requirements.
-- `Steam` - The player connected their Steam account
+- `Steam` - The player connected their Steam account.
 - `SteamGroupMember` - The player is a member of the configured Steam group.
 If a player meets this requirement, they will also meet the `Steam` requirement.

-The `GroupName` property is used to specify an Oxide user group associated with the reward.
+The `Group` property is used to specify an Oxide user group associated with the reward.
 If the specified group does not exist, it will be created when the plugin is loaded.

-Once a player meets all conditions specified in the `Requirements` array, they will be added to the Oxide user group specified by the `GroupName` property.
+Once a player meets all conditions specified in the `Requirements` array, they will be added to the Oxide user group specified by the `Group` property.